Becoming an Optician in Indiana

 - Penn Foster, online.
 For students who cannot easily access the other campuses in Bloomington, there is an online option that anyone can complete from any location.
 Penn Foster offers an optician program that is entirely online and provides all the education needed to pass certification exams and begin working in the field.

-Becoming a Certified Optician
+Becoming a Certified Optician in Indiana

 There is no state requirement in Indiana to become licensed or certified in any way before working as an optician.
 However, having both an education and national certification will place you in the best position to land a job with a great employer.
 Any of the above programs will prepare you to pass the National Contact Lens Examiners (NCLE) Contact Lens Registry examination and the American Board of Opticians examination.
 These are the two most important types of certification for opticians.